 CAMTC Response: CAMTC looks forward to working with the committees on this important issue.
 Creating a pathway to ensure that education received in other countries is equivalent to or exceeds the standards for education provided by CAMTC approved schools, and can therefore be used for certification, is a complicated task.
-CAMTC is happy to work hand-in-hand with the legislature and provide technical input on revisions to the Massage Therapy Act to ensure that education provided at CAMTC approved schools in California.
+CAMTC is happy to work hand-in-hand with the legislature and provide technical input on revisions to the Massage Therapy Act to ensure that education provided outside of the United States is verified to be equivalent to the education provided at CAMTC approved schools in California.
 We have previously met with legislative staff in the past about how to accomplish this.
 80% of people who inquire about certifying with foreign education come from British Columbia and Ontario, Canada.
 We don't want to stand in the way of any highly qualified professionals and would welcome the ability to certify them.
 We look forward to working with the committees and reporting to the Legislature on this important issue.